TerezzaB/REACT_PerformanceManagement/README.md

 ## Attention !!
 - You need to have your own firebaseDB to connect this project on DB.
 I did NOT commit firebase folder (security reasoons).

-  1. create firebase folder in src folder (with firebase file) of this project.
+1. **Create firebase folder in src folder (with firebase file) of this project.
-  2. in the firebase file add configuration from your own firestoreDB.
+2. **In the firebase file add configuration from your own firestoreDB.